fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd15.md

                 - Both attacks hit for 55 damage knocking Ghelryn unconscious
             - Firebug 8 is asleep
             - Firebug 9 is asleep
-            - Darz tries to stabilize Darathra but finds out that she is dead
+            - Darz tries to stabilize Daratha but finds out that she is dead
                 - Then tries to stabilize Ghelryn, can't find a pulse (but roll was bad)
             - Giant 0 moves away
-            - Oberon moves to Darathra and plays his Bagpipes
+            - Oberon moves to Daratha and plays his Bagpipes
-            - Dagon loots Darathra's corpse
+            - Dagon loots Daratha's corpse
                 - Takes:
                     - Key to the chest
                     - Greatsword
                     - Heavy Crossbow
-                - Dagon then poops on Darathra
+                - Dagon then poops on Daratha
             - Carlor eats a Goodberry
             - Giant I follows Giant 0
             - Thor follows the Giants to make sure they don't attack anybody